They say…

 3. Baladin Nora Bira Egizia, 6.8%, Piozzo, Piemonte, Italia.
 This groundbreaking brewpub doesn’t seem capable of brewing uninteresting beer.
 A wheat style beer featuring organic Egyptian kamut wheat to try to evoke ancient Egyptian brewing, this is a cloudy orange with a thick head, a very grassy and chaffy aroma, hints of aniseed, lemon, camomile and dates, and a mild but refreshing grainy finish with summer grass and a dash of hops.
 Bought at the Great British Beer Festival.

 4. Bavik Petrus Aged Pale, 7.3%, Bavikhove, West Vlaanderen, Vlaanderen.
-An unusual wood-aged pale ale from a Belgian independent normally associated with brown ales, this is a deep golden with a perfumed orange aroma, a sweet-sour almost geuze-like palate with a dash of marmalade, and an oily swallow leading to a tart citric finish, with bitter hops giving way to late vanilla and old books.
+An unusual wood-aged pale ale from a Belgian independent normally associated with brown ales, this is a deep golden with a perfumed orange aroma, a sweet-sour almost geuze-like palate with a dash of marmalade, and an oily swallow leading to a citric finish, with bitter hops giving way to late vanilla and old books.
 Sampled bottled at the Waagstuk, Antwerpen.

 5. Beckstones Black Dog Freddy Mild, 3.9%, Millom, Cumbria, England.
 When this won silver at the 2008 Champion Beer of Britain you could hear people saying “who?”.
-But it was well-deserved for this complex mild, with a notably roasty blackcurrant and caramel aroma, a slightly smoky and yoghurty berry fruit palate and a long, moreish, slightly tart finish with subtle roast and strawberry fruit.
+But it was well-deserved for this complex mild, with a notably roasty blackcurrant and caramel aroma, a slightly smoky and yoghurty berry fruit palate and a long, moreish, slightly finish with subtle roast and strawberry fruit.
 Cask at Great British Beer Festival.

 6. Brains Top Notch, 4.4%, Caerdydd, Cymru.
 Originally a festival special, this beer deserves wider exposure than as a November seasonal.
 A nut brown beer with a rich nutmeggy head, a sweet nutty malty autumn fruit aroma, a complex chewy palate with toffee and a bit of powdery-dry hops, old ale-like hints and creamy dry finish that leaves a big impression.
 Cask at Chapter, Caerdydd.